otahi/lbspec/README.md

   - Tests with an https request for the virtual host.
 - from
   - Specifies which host sends to the virtual host.
+- path
+  - Specifies a path for http or https requests.
 - options
   - Options which can be used in http or https request commands.
   - You can use `options` if you configure request commands or capture commands.